textX/textX/docs/model.rst

 Special attributes
 ------------------

-Besides attributes specified by the grammar each model object has :code:`_position` attribute that hold the position in the input string where the object has been matched by the parser.
+Beside attributes specified by the grammar each model object has :code:`_position` attribute that hold the position in the input string where the object has been matched by the parser.